The digital nomad lifestyle can sometimes lead us to neglect our physical and mental well-being. Here are some tips for keeping your life in balance.

 1) Make Time for Exercise

 With working from home, you’ll soon notice muscle and back pain issues that weren’t present in your old commuter life — being more stationary comes with its own set of issues (ask any tattoo artist).
+You also are less likely to have the right seating situation.

 A commute is a kind of morning exercise, and it forms healthy physical habits that are now absent and need to be replaced.